huangyuzhang/Fizzy-Theme/README.md

 A tasty blogging theme for Ghost :ghost:

-Thanks to everyone who starred and uses this theme.
-If you want to take advantage of all the features of this theme, please read this page.
+Thanks to everyone who starred this project.
+Please read the documentation to exploit all the features of this theme.

 [中文文档](./README-zh.md)

 ![](https://user-images.githubusercontent.com/40261916/60045241-3e045480-96bc-11e9-9382-03789cd8a637.jpg)

-## :wrench: Installation
+## 🔧 Installation
 - [Stable Version](https://github.com/huangyuzhang/Fizzy-Theme/releases/latest/)
 - [Development Version](https://github.com/huangyuzhang/Fizzy-Theme/tags/)

 Download the `.zip` file and upload it at your Ghost Admin > Setting > Design.

-## :movie_camera: Demo
+## 🎥 Demo

 My blog [Fizzy.cc](https://fizzy.cc) is currently using this theme.

 Use this [issue](https://github.com/huangyuzhang/Fizzy-Theme/issues/20) to add your site with Fizzy Theme.

-## :tropical_drink: Features and Usage
+## 🍹 Features and Usage

 ### Logo
 If only **site icon** is uploaded, the Logo area will display the **icon** and followed by the **Site name** then a dot colored as the **main color**, e.g.: